Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ~~~~~~~~~~~~~
 Selenium-RC components are:

-* The Selenium Server which
-** launches and kills browsers
-** interprets and runs the Selenese commands passed to it from the test program
-** acts as an *HTTP proxy*, intercepting and verifying HTTP messages passed between the browser and the AUT.
+* The Selenium Server which launches and kills browsers, interprets and runs the Selenese commands passed from the test program, and acts as an *HTTP proxy*, intercepting and verifying HTTP messages passed between the browser and the AUT.
 * Client libraries which provide the interface between each programming language and the Selenium-RC Server.

 Here is a simplified architecture diagram....